What is the evidence to back up the SafeSide Framework? (summary)

 Extend provides skills that support a person in their life, not just in treatment:

-Together these core tasks and skills comprise the SafeSide Framework for Suicide Prevention which serves as a map of best practices to guide service design, communication and care delivery.
-The framework is versatile and strategic, having the potential for impact at many
+Together, these core tasks and skills comprise the SafeSide Framework for Suicide Prevention, which serves as a map of best practices to guide service design, communication and care delivery.
+The framework is versatile and strategic, having the potential for impact at many levels of an organisation:

-Individual staff members use the framework to guide, conceptualize, and provide consumers the best the field has to offer.
+• Individual staff members use the framework to guide, conceptualise, and provide consumers with the best the field has to offer.